That includes both M and M Performance models.

 Since BMW reintroduced the 6 Series line back in 2003, the big two-door has happily sat as the brand's de facto grand tourer.
 That will allegedly change come 2017, as Car is reporting that Munich will put its coupe on a diet with the so-called G15 ge

 Anyone remember the Hamann Mirror?
 Need a refresher?
 The Mirror is German tuning company Hamann's idea of a BMW M6.
 It was shown at the 2013 Frankfurt Motor Show as an M6 Gran Coupe, sporting a ridiculous paint job and some meaty, multi-spoke 2

 Those looking to make their stock BMW look like an M model might be interested in an M Sport package.
 But those who already drive an M model and want that extra bit of attitude to take it over the top look towards the M Performance Accessories catalog, to which BMW has just added a new range of add-ons for the M5 and M6.

 BMW M hasn't been able to decide whether it wants to jump on the all-wheel-drive bandwagon or not (with the exceptions of the X5 M and the X6 M, which are based on AWD architecture).
 That might be changing though, since M's president Friedrich Nitschke recently realized that 70 to 80 percent of Mercedes-Benz E63 AMGs are ordered with all-wheel drive.
-Earlier this year, Nitschke said that there were no new AWD M models planned, so this comes as somewhat of a surprise.

 Buyers interested in a new BMW will start paying a bit more for their Ultimate Driving Machines, beginning yesterday.
 The Munich, Germany-based manufacturer has announced price hikes across nearly its entire range, covering model years 2013 and 2014, that will sting higher-end customers in particular.